Become a donor

 The most convenient way to support MBC is donating with your credit/debit card on our secure server.
 This ensures your donation will be received and put to immediate use.
 Giving online takes only minutes, and helps us maximize your gift by lowering processing costs.

-Institutional Advancement
+Morris Brown College Institutional Advancement

 643 Martin Luther King Jr., Drive NW

 In planning your estate, valuable collections, works of art and other forms of tangible personal property may be subject to estate taxes.
-By donating such items during your lifetime rather than after death, the taxable estate value is reduced, but your taxable income in the year the gift wish donated is also reduced.
+By donating such items during your lifetime rather than after death, the taxable estate value is reduced, but your taxable income in the year the gift was donated is also reduced.

 For a gift of tangible property, you are entitled to an income tax charitable deduction amounting to the property’s full, fair market value, provided the use of the object is directly related to the tax-exempt functions at Morris Brown College.
 If the property cannot be used directly, your tax deduction is the lesser of the property’s original cost or the fair-market value.
 Appraisals are the responsibility of the donor.